n1zzo/tersicore/README.md

 ## Setup

 These are the instruction for deploying musicLibrary on an nginx environment.
-You will need python3, python3-pip, nginx and python3-virtualenv.
+You will need python3, python3-pip, nginx, uwsgi and python3-virtualenv.
 Clone latest project tree from master branch:

     git clone https://github.com/n1zzo/musicLibrary